 3D printing and the future shape of retail industry

 The retail industry is just one of the many reasons why the expectations for 3D printing technology are so high.
-In this industry, additive manufacturing can change every single step of the supply chain and offers fully customised retail products.
+In this industry, additive manufacturing can change every single step of the supply chain and offers fully customized retail products.
 There is a large gap between the future of retail and the processes and technology that are currently used.
 So how can 3D printing live up to the “made to measure” idea of the retail industry?

 Danit Peleg, one of the most promising fashion designers in ready to wear 3D printing clothes explains in her video that she imagines a future where we’ll travel without any luggage and we will be able to 3D print our clothes directly from the hotel room.
 This idea is actually a common topic of conversation when talking about the future of retailing and 3D printing.
 So could we really succeed to revolutionize this industry?
 What is required to overcome the gap in the current retail industry and this vision?